FuelLabs/sway/sway-book/src/documentation/misc/workarounds/strings.md

 # Strings

-Sway strings are declared using double-quotes `"` therefore single quotes `'` cannot be used.
+Sway strings are declared using double-quotes `"`.
+Single quotes `'` cannot be used.
 Attempting to define a string with single-quotes will result in an error.

 ```sway
 {{#include ../../../code/misc/known-issues/strings/src/lib.sw:single_quotes}}